 Final Thoughts

 Buying a home treadmill will save you time and money in the long run if it means no longer having to go to a commercial gym.
-Not to mention the convenience of being able to run indoors and not have to worry about the weather.

 But buying a new treadmill can be a nerve racking experience because they cost a good deal and you want to make sure you purchase something that is going to last.

-Reading user reviews and learning about the companies that manufacturer the treadmills is a smart idea.
-But when it comes to determining machine dependability, the warranty is where we should be looking.
+Reading user reviews and learning about the companies that manufacturer the treadmills is a smart idea, but when it comes to determining machine dependability, the warranty is where we should be looking.

-Manufacturers will offer better warranties on treadmills they think will last longer.
 After all, these manufacturers don’t want to pay for your treadmill to be repaired or have to send you additional parts after you buy it.
-That cuts into their profit margin.

 Keep in mind that treadmill warranties usually come in 4 parts: frame, motor, parts, and labor.
-Consider all 4 when making your decision.

 Finding the most dependable home treadmills means comparing warranties and finding the best ones within your price range.
-It takes some work, but I hope this list sets you in the right direction.

 If nothing else, it should show you what kind of treadmills you should be thinking about when looking for dependable options.